MoodMirani/DH2643-Advanced-Interaction-Programming/readme.md

 1. Install [mkcert](https://github.com/FiloSottile/mkcert) for your OS.
 On macOS you could use `brew install mkcert` from any directory, if you have brew.
 2. Make a new directory /backend/cert.
 3. In the /backend/cert directory, run `mkcert localhost`.
+4. In order for the team to have the same version of node, you could either install node v18.7.0, or install nvm (node version manager) for your OS.
+With nvm, you could run `nvm use` from /backend/ or /frontend prior to running the npm commands below for both installing and running things. `nvm use` makes use of the nvm version listed in .nvmrc.
+(I'm not sure if this setting survives terminal shutdown...)
-4. Go to /frontend and run `npm install`.
+5. Go to /frontend and run `npm install`.
-5. Go to /backend and run `npm install`.
+6. Go to /backend and run `npm install`.

 ## Running the project with the development server

-This runs the frontend with the development server, which allows for hot-reloading and faster iteration, rather than building the main.bundle.js after every change.
+This runs the frontend with the development server, which allows for hot-reloading and faster iteration, rather than building the main.bundle.js after every change (as described in the section Building with webpack).

 0. In /frontend, run `npm run dev`
 1. In /backend, run `npm run start:dev`